jxmot/reCAPTCHA/README.md

 # Use

 The following sections describe two methods of use, "*With MySQL*" and "*Without MySQL*".
 To switch between them modify `index.php`, lines 6 and 8.
 The default is to use MySQL.

+## Without MySQL

+To prepare for first use edit `site.php` and change the following as needed -

+* line 2 : unique identifier for this reCAPTCHA site,
+* line 12 : your reCAPTCHA *site key* goes here
+* line 13 : your reCAPTCHA *secret* goes here
+* line 22 : this where you would put the path + file for your specific use.
+For the first test leave this line as-is.
+* lines 26, 27, 28  : reCAPTCHA page title, heading, and message.
+* line 30 : Submit button caption
+* line 32 : reCAPTCHA theme - `light` or `dark`

+**Then follow these steps :**

+1. Copy all of the files into a folder on your server.
+Be careful!
+Don't put it in your web document root.
+Place it in a subfolder so you don't over write any existing `index.php` files
+2. Use your browser and go to `https://yourserver/optional-path/`, where `optional-path` is where you placed the files.
+3. Fill in the name field and click the submit button.
+4. The `phpinfo.php` should load and display information about the PHP installation on your server.

 ## With MySQL